Skip to content ↓

 Students at Gordon’s visit the chapel once a week to sing and experience a moment of quiet reflection.
 Although the chapel is for the use of the Church of England, we aim to touch on topics that students of all faiths can relate to, including those who do not practise a religion.
 Topics of peace, kindness and justice are explored, and the school character values of courtesy, integrity, diligence, enthusiasm, and resilience also feature.
 The chaplain aims to show God’s love through learning about Jesus and what that can mean for individuals and is happy to offer pastoral support to both students and staff.

-We ask these things in the name of your Son,
+We pray in the name of the Lord Jesus.
+Amen.

 Chapel visitors

-In 2022/23 two inspirational speakers were lined up to talk on life's big questions.
-Justin Brierley (radio presenter, podcaster, author) addressed the question 'How on earth can it make sense to believe in God in 2022?' and Guvna B (a rapper, broadcaster and author) spoke in the Spring Term.
+We have recently welcomed two inspirational speakers to talk on life's big questions.
+Justin Brierley (radio presenter, podcaster, author) addressed the question 'How on earth can it make sense to believe in God?' and Guvna B (a rapper, broadcaster and author) spoke about his faith.